Tsum Valley Trek

 Day 09: Lokpa - Chumling (2,386m)

 Descend into a gorgeous forest, crossing three streams via bridges.
-Circle under a towering bluff on the river and then ascend steeply on sturdy but exposed stairs.
+Circle under a towering river bluff and ascend steeply on sturdy but exposed stairs.
 After approximately 30 minutes, traverse north through pine trees and rhododendrons, continuing to climb with very steep inclines.
 Ahead lies the alluring hidden valley of Tsum.
 Finally, descend to the isolated Ghumlong (2,130m) on the river.
 The path ahead climbs steeply to Ripchet (2,470m) in about an hour, while the path to Chumling (2,360m) crosses the Shiar Khola on a wooden bridge and ascends.
 After about 30 minutes near Chumling, the trail takes a level route to the right (east) for 15 minutes to reach the final hotel in Tsum.
 In the evening, visit the old monastery, traditional houses, orchards, clinic, and beautiful stone streets.
 This is an agricultural area where Buddhism is practiced, with conical haystacks made of pine needles among prayer flags.
 From here, trails are lined with decorative chortens and mani walls made of thousands of stone slabs engraved with deities and prayers.

 Day 10: Chumling - Chhokangparo (3,031m)

 Head east and cross a suspension bridge to journey through fertile farmland filled with maize and potatoes.
-Along the way, you will come across a massive landslide that has cleared an area all the way to the opposite bank, which is now covered in a forest of young trees with stunning views of Mt.
+Along the way, you will come across a massive landslide that has cleared an area to the opposite bank, now covered in a forest of young trees with stunning views of Mt.
 Ganesh Himal.
 Continue your journey by crossing the Serpu Khola and climbing a well-graded but exposed track for 2.5 hours to reach the upper Tsum and the large village of Chhokangparo (3,010m), where you'll find stone houses tucked under cliffs, with not a single iron roof in sight.
-The valley opens up into vast fields of barley, maize, buckwheat, and potatoes, with herds of thar often grazing on the rugged cliffs to the north.
+The valley opens into vast fields of barley, maize, buckwheat, and potatoes, with herds of Thar often grazing on the rugged cliffs to the north.
 You can catch an impressive view of Mt.
 Himalchuli (7,893m) from the fields in the valley.

 Day 11: Chhokangparo - Nile (3,361m)